LovesTha/LovesTha.github.io/_posts/2006-05-06-too-many-choices.markdown

 slug: too-many-choices
 title: Too Many Choices
 wordpress_id: 78
-categories:
+tags:
-- Limited
+- limited
-- Magic The Gathering
+- magic
 ---

 Every second article I read about full Ravnica block drafting makes we want to draft a different style of deck.
 The only puzzle here is what should I try first.